aws-samples/aws-mobile-appsync-events-starter-ios/README.md

 - Authorization
   - The app uses API Key as the authoriation mechanism

-## Setup
+## AWS Setup

-1. Please visit AWS AppSync console using the URL: <INSERT URL HERE>.
+1. Please visit AWS AppSync console using the URL: http://console.aws.amazon.com/appsync/home

-2. Now, click on `Create API` and select the `Sample Schema` option and give it an API name of your choice.
+2. Click on `Create API` and select the `Sample Schema` option and give it an API name of your choice.
 Click `Create`.

 3. Next, use the git clone command specified on the console to clone the sample app.